 Turn the dough out onto wax paper or parchment paper and shape into 2 or 3 logs about 2 inches in diameter (the length of each log doesn’t matter because we’ll slice and bake later).
 Wrap tightly with plastic wrap and freeze overnight.

 Preheat oven to 350ºF.
 Line two large baking sheets with parchment paper or a silicone baking mat.
 Set aside.

-Cut each log into 1/8 to 1/4 inch thick slices (thicker for chewier cookies, thinner for crispier cookies) and arrange on prepared baking sheets, leaving about an inch and a half in between each cookie.
+Remove the logs of dough from the freezer, unwrap and and cut each log into 1/8 to 1/4 inch thick slices (thicker for chewier cookies, thinner for crispier cookies) and arrange on prepared baking sheets, leaving about an inch and a half in between each cookie.
 Return extra dough to the freezer while not using to keep it cold and firm.

 Bake cookies for 7-12 minutes (less time for chewier cookies, more time for crispier cookies), rotating and switching position of pans halfway through baking time.
 Transfer to wire racks to cool.
 Repeat with remaining dough.

 In a bowl or measuring cup, add the powdered sugar, vanilla and half & half and whisk thoroughly to combine.